kuzzleio/documentation/src/api/1/controller-memory-storage/zscore/index.md

 {{{since "1.0.0"}}}

-Return the score of an element in a sorted set.
+Returns the score of an element in a sorted set.

 [[_Redis documentation_]](https://redis.io/commands/zscore)